StevenLooman/sw5-jacoco-reporter/README.md

 ### 2 Using the JaCoCo agent

 JaCoCo inserts itself into the JVM through a so called Java Agent.
-The [JaCoCO Agent](https://www.eclemma.org/jacoco/trunk/doc/agent.html) records coverage data by instrumenting the loaded classes.
+The [JaCoCo Agent](https://www.eclemma.org/jacoco/trunk/doc/agent.html) records coverage data by instrumenting the loaded classes.
 Agents can be loaded on JVM startup by using the `-javaagent` option.
 E.g., `-javaagent:/path_to_agent.jar`.

-To instrument the loaded module jars, the JaCoCO agent needs to installed when the JVM starts.
+To instrument the loaded module jars, the JaCoCo agent needs to installed when the JVM starts.
 The `-javaagent` option needs to the JVM through the run alias command.
 This can be done using the `-j` option.
 Combining the `-j` and `-agentpath` options, this results in, for example:

 ```sh
 $ /opt/Smallworld/core/bin/share/runalias -e /opt/Smallworld/core/config/environment -j -javaagent:.../org.jacoco.agent-0.8.8-runtime.jar swaf